 The Town has adopted a “freeboard” requirement that mandates all new structures or substantial improvements be built an additional one foot above the designated base flood elevation (BFE).
 Nearly the entire Island is located within the floodplain or Special Flood Hazard Area (SFHA), so compliance with these standards is of the utmost importance.
 The Town is also a member of the NFIP Community Rating System (CRS).
 This program recognizes community outreach practices that make properties more resistant to flood damage and aware of the impacts of sea level rise.
 The Town recently received an improvement in its ISO flood class rating from a 6 to a 5.
 This class 5 rating lowers the cost of flood insurance for all citizens and businesses by 25%.
 In June 2016, FEMA released a draft of the new FIRM data indicating substantial changes to the Island’s SFHAs.
 Town staff anticipates adoption of this new data in early 2019.

+The Town continues its participation in the National Flood Insurance Program’s Community Rating System (NFIP’s CRS) to strengthen the Town’s flood readiness and resistance to flood damages.
+Using the program for guidance in crafting the Town’s construction requirements and stormwater controls, the Town has earned an ISO flood class rating of 5 in 2019 and maintained that status following the 2023 FEMA inspections.
+The lower the ISO flood class rating is for a jurisdiction, the lower the insurance rates are for that jurisdiction’s residents; a Class-5 rating earns the Town’s residents a 25% discount on their flood insurance policies.
+AS of October 1, 2023, there are 1749 communities participating in the CRS program and 47 in South Carolina.
+Nationwide only 26 communities have a lower rating than the Town of Sullivan’s Island, and in South Carolina, only Charleston County and the City of Folly Beach have lower ratings.

 As described in the City of Charleston Sea Level Rise Strategy, “Part of resilience is knowing one can’t plan for everything that may occur but instead being able to deal with and adapt to unexpected situations.”
 The above noted actions will improve the Town’s “response to, communication during, and management of flooding and related events to minimize service disruptions and to ensure public safety and quality of life.
 The adaptation actions presented in this chapter will help improve the Town’s response to, communication during, and management of flooding and related events to minimize service disruptions and to ensure public safety and quality of life.
 The Town anticipates adoption of new FIRM data which will result in lower flood zones island- wide.
 This will not only 5reduce the number of substantial improvement elevations required but also protect historic structures from damaging the character of their surrounding districts through incompatible alterations.